 A complete list of registered stockholders as of the close of business on the record date will be available for inspection by our stockholders of record at least 10 days prior to the annual meeting during normal business hours at our headquarters at 828 Winter Street, Suite 300, Waltham, MA 02451.
-Upon completing your registration for the annual meeting at www.virtualshareholdermeeting.com/XLO2022 you will receive further instructions via e-mail, including your unique links that will allow you access to the annual meeting, submit questions during the meeting, and examine during the annual meeting the list of stockholders entitled to vote as of the record date.
 If you are unable to inspect this list in person, please contact our Corporate Secretary by mail at Xilio Therapeutics, Inc., 828 Winter Street, Suite 300, Waltham, Massachusetts 02451, Attention: Corporate Secretary, or by e-mail at investors@xiliotx.com to request such list.
 When making such request, please ensure that you have your notice of availability or proxy card available so that you can prove that you are a registered stockholder.